Epigenetic changes contributing to obesity and type 2 diabetes

 Funding: German Center for Diabetes Research (DZD)

-The situation is exactly the opposite for IGFBP2: Here the increased DNA methylation associates with a reduced expression of IGFBP2 in the liver of humans and mice, even before ectopic fat storage in the liver occurs.
-In cooperation with the Department of Molecular Epidemiology, we tested if changed IGFBP2 levels in plasma and DNA methylation of IGFBP2 gene in blood cells differ between healthy people and those at risk of diabetes.
+The situation is exactly the opposite for IGFBP2: Here the increased DNA methylation associates with a reduced expression of IGFBP2 in the liver of humans and mice, even before fat storage in the liver is elevated.
+In cooperation with the Department of Molecular Epidemiology, we tested if changed in plasma IGFBP2 levels and DNA methylation of IGFBP2 gene in blood cells differ between healthy people and those at risk of diabetes.
 A random cohort of 2,500 participants was generated from the EPIC Potsdam study, 820 of whom later developed type 2 diabetes.
 The IGFBP2 plasma levels of all persons were measured and the DNA methylation of the IGFBP2 gene was determined from 300 controls and 300 incident type 2 diabetics.
 We observed a clear inverse association between the circulating IGFBP2 concentrations and the type 2 diabetes risk.
 In addition, the methylation levels of the IGFBP2 gene for seven CpG positions were strongly correlated with the incidence of type 2 diabetes.
 It can therefore be assumed that the inhibition of the IGFBP2 gene promotes the development of type 2 diabetes.

 In a current study, we are comparing the differences in DNA methylation and gene expression of islets of Langerhans from diabetes-susceptible and diabetes-resistant female NZO mice and compare the results with the corresponding patterns in islets of healthy people and type 2 diabetic patients.
-In addition, conserved methylation sites – as described above for the IGFBP2 gene – are evaluated in blood cells of EPIC participants in order to test if they improve the prediction of a diabetes risk (Fig. 1).
+In addition, conserved methylation sites - as described above for the IGFBP2 gene – are evaluated in blood cells of EPIC participants in order to test if they improve the prediction of a diabetes risk.